JamesWainaina/JamesWainaina/README.md

 ### 3. [billnasi](https://app.billnasisolutions.com/demo)
 - **Description**:
 BillNasi is an advanced and easy-to-use ISP management application designed to simplify the control of your network operations.
 Built with seamless integration for MikroTik routers, BillNasi provides a centralized dashboard to manage Hotspot and PPPoE clients, track real-time data usage, monitor revenues, and generate comprehensive statistics.
-With features such as instant reconnections, SMS alerts, and a reliable 99% uptime, BillNasi ensures a smooth and effective user experience for both ISPs and their clients.
+With features such as instant reconnections, SMS alerts, and a reliable 99% uptime, BillNasi ensures a smooth and effective user experience for ISPs and their clients.

 ## Key Features
 - **Unified Dashboard**: Manage both Hotspot and PPPoE configurations from one user-friendly interface, eliminating the need for multiple platforms.
 - **Unlimited Router Support**: BillNasi allows you to control and manage multiple MikroTik routers from one place.
 - **Instant Client Reconnection**: Experience real-time reconnection for clients without delays or service interruptions.
 - **Automated SMS Alerts**: Keep clients informed with instant SMS notifications for important events like reconnections, data usage limits, or service disruptions.
-- **Real-Time Analytics**: Track data usage, revenue, and network statistics in real time to make data-driven decisions that improve performance and profitability.
+- **Real-Time Analytics**: Track data usage, revenue, and network statistics in real-time to make data-driven decisions that improve performance and profitability.
 - **Reliable Uptime**: With a consistent 99% uptime and regular system upgrades, BillNasi ensures that your network management tools are always accessible when you need them.

 ## Tech Stack